Cervical Cancer Screening

 A cervical cancer diagnosis requires a biopsy.
 Therefore, a physician cannot conclusively determine whether a tumor is cancerous based on the results of ultrasound testing alone.
 However, ultrasound can provide highly accurate information about the local extent of a cervical tumor.
 This advanced imaging technique uses high-frequency sound waves to create detailed images of the body’s internal structures, and it does not involve radiation exposure or require the use of a contrast medium.

 After a physician confirms a cervical cancer diagnosis with a biopsy, the physician may order an abdominal or pelvic ultrasound to further examine the woman’s cervix.
 A pelvic ultrasound can be performed transabdominally by placing the probe on the woman’s abdomen, or transvaginally by placing the probe in her vagina.

 Women who are interested in cervical cancer screening, have received an abnormal test result or are experiencing cervical cancer symptoms are welcome to consult with the outstanding board-certified physicians in the Gynecologic Oncology Program at Moffitt Cancer Center.
 As a recognized leader in the development of scientific technology for detecting and treating cancer, we offer our patients convenient access to the latest diagnostic techniques as well as a wide range of treatment options, including a robust clinical trials program, in a single location.

 To learn more about cervical cancer screening, please contact Moffitt Cancer Center at 1-888-663-3488.
 Or, if you prefer, you can complete our new patient registration form online.
 We will be pleased to see you with or without a referral.
-As Florida’s top cancer hospital, we are changing the model, and we are providing every new patient with rapid access to a cancer expert within one day, which is faster than any other cancer hospital in the nation.
+As Florida’s top cancer hospital, we are changing the model, and we are providing every new patient with rapid access to a cancer expert as soon as possible, which is faster than any other cancer hospital in the nation.